AshCashh/University-Notes/My Second Brain/Network Security Policies.md

 ## Auditing
 Auditing is the process of monitoring and recording the use of a system to ensure it is being used in accordance with the organisations security policy.
 It can be used to determine abnormal behaviour and potentially detect system or network intrusion attacks.
 ## Encryption
-Encryption is the process of encoding and decoding data to make it unreachable to anyone without the correct key.
+Encryption is the process of [[Encoding]] and decoding data to make it unreachable to anyone without the correct key.
 It is used to protect data in transit and at rest.
 Encryption mechanisms can be used to achieve data confidentiality and integrity against attack such as:
 - Forgery
 - Repudiation
 - Eavesdropping